Best daily deals

 The OpenMove uses 7th-generation bone conduction technology (the latest is 9th-gen) and features a titanium frame.

 Because of the fit, you may notice that mere millimeters make all the difference in comfort and sound quality.
-If you’re the type to eat while listening to podcasts, you may want to grab an extra set of non-bone conduction headphones.
+If you eat while listening to podcasts, you may want to grab an extra set of non-bone conduction headphones.
 The chewing motion shifts the headset in and out of place, leading to a jerky listening experience.
-One drink of water and everything sounds good, but then a big bite of burger will move the headset off my cheekbones and make things sound distant.
+One drink of water, and everything sounds good, but then a big bite of the burger will move the headset off my cheekbones and make things sound distant.

-When I wear my contacts and don’t eat, it’s comfortable to use the 29-gram OpenMove.
+When I wear my contacts and don’t eat, the 29-gram OpenMove is comfortable.
 I can wear the headset for a couple of hours before giving my skull a break.
 Interestingly, the OpenMove occasionally slides back off my cheekbones and rubs against my tragus, forcing me to readjust.
 I don’t run into this with the slightly lighter Shokz OpenRun (26 grams).

 The Shokz OpenMove bone conduction headphones and all of the accessories, including stickers, a USB-C charging cable, and a drawstring pouch.